icure/medtech-docs/sdks/how-to/how-to-manage-data-samples/how-to-manage-datasamples-with-hierarchical-information.md

 - TimeSeries
 ---

-# How to create a data sample with hierarchical information
+# Handling a hierarchical data samples structure

 In this section, we will learn how to create data samples with complex nested objects.